fisherro/colang/spec.md

 Creates an anonymous coroutine that takes the given parameters and has the given body.
 Returns a procedure that can be called directly or used with `new`.

-**Note**: Due to implementation limitations, anonymous routines cannot be used in all expression contexts.
-They work best when assigned to variables immediately or used in simple expressions. **The implementation has changed, so this statement needs to be reëavluated.**

 ### Explicit definition

 `(define NAME (routine (PARAMS...)
 BODY))`

 Defines a named coroutine by binding an anonymous routine to a variable.

-**Note**: Due to current implementation limitations, this form may not work in all contexts.
-The shorthand form is recommended for most use cases. **The implementation has changed, so this statement needs to be reëavluated.**

 ### Shorthand definition